Блог

 Phone and charger/power bank Photos and emergency contact Charge before start

-Light snacks Energy between meals Nuts, fruit, or granola bars
+Light snacks Energy between meals Nuts, fruit or granola bars

-Booking details/address Ready reference for pick-up Keep a digital copy as well
+Booking details/address Ready reference for pick-up Keep a digital copy as well.

 Who benefits

 • Families: pace suits kids, with shaded breaks and restroom stops.
 Plan for modest clothes at religious sites and a route that keeps walking under a mile.
-Checkpoints help manage time, and transfer between points is organized so you have everything you need without extra logistics.
+Checkpoints help manage time, and transfer between points is organised so you have everything you need without extra logistics.

 • Couples: efficient transfer and a sequence of magnificent temples provide photo opportunities and quiet moments for togetherness.
 The small-group format keeps the atmosphere relaxed and comfortable, without feeling crowded.

 • Plan and itinerary: the plan covers core sites in the ancient city, with time allocated at each checkpoint to avoid rushed moments.
-Those who book online can confirm pickup time, transfer details, and the sequence of visits.
-You’ll have an overall sense of the route and the desert scenery, including a contrast with giza if you’ve seen it before.
+Those who book online can confirm pick-up time, transfer details, and the sequence of visits.
+You'll have an overall sense of the route and the desert scenery, including a contrast with Giza if you've seen it before.

-Booking Details: Price, Availability, Cancellations, and Group Size
+Booking Details: Price, Availability, Cancellations and Group Size

-Pricing & whats included: Adult: approx USD 60; child: approx USD 30.
+Pricing & what's included: Adult: approx. USD 60; child: approx. USD 30.
 The package covers lunch, bottled water, entrance fees for amun temples and other sitesі a licensed guide who has passed the test.